About the Artist

 She has gained further credits from Keele University for a one year theory and practical course, the Uninhibited Oriental Brush, studying both Chinese and Japanese art.

 During the year, and with other members of the Chinese Brush Painters Society, she attends several residential courses tutored by Chinese artists working in Britain, including Qu Lei Lei.
-She also has a personal tutor, a graduate in Fine Art and Traditional Chinese Painting, with whom she has studied with for the past three years.
+She also has a personal tutor, a graduate in Fine Art and Traditional Chinese Painting, with whom she has studied with for the five years.

 Since 1998 she has travelled to China specifically to study Chinese calligraphy and painting with Chinese artists in many places such as Beijing, Guilin, Huangshan, Yangshuo and Chengde as well as completing a study course at the International Art Academy, the University of Hangzhou.
 Last year she visited the Faculty of Art, East China University, Shanghai, from where her current tutor is a graduate.